Tarzan and the Lost Safari: Critical reception

 A review of the film in Variety reported that "Tarzan takes to authentic jungle backgrounds, and the antics come off entertainingly," that the "combination of African footage lensed in Technicolour [...] and the matching studio-staged sequences [...] adds excellent sight values to go with the standard adventuring," and "Gordon Scott has the physique for the title role and does acceptably by it."
 The film's review in The New York Times noted Scott's "awesome physique [with] the two women in this story about the survivors of a plane crash in the jungle remain[ing] frankly wide-eyed throughout," but that "Tarzan's present keepers have taken the flamboyance out of his character.
 He takes to the trees only reluctantly and whoops it up with that yodel of his only once or twice."

 Novelization

-In conjuction with the film, Whitman Publishing Company released a hardbound novelization of the screenplay intended for younger readers.
+In conjunction with the film, Whitman Publishing Company released a hardbound novelization of the screenplay intended for younger readers.
 While issued without credit, its authorship is generally attributed to Frank Castle.